RobRendell/gTove/README.md

   * Rotating a map or on the background will orbit the camera around the point it's currently looking at, and also elevate between an oblique view or looking top-down on the tabletop.
   * If you are repositioning a map, rotating will rotate it around its centre.
-* Middle click and drag, or two finger pinch, to zoom.
+* Middle click and drag, shift-left click and drag (for those without a three-button mouse), or two finger pinch, to zoom.
   * Zooming a miniature will elevate it above or below its base, to represent flying, burrowing or swimming creatures.
   * Zooming a miniature while scaling it will adjust its size.
   * Zooming a map or on the background will cause the camera to zoom in and out.